Higher education institutions today face a number of challenges as they strive to fulfil their critical role in society.

 The Institutional Evaluation Programme (IEP) is an independent membership service of the European University Association (EUA).
 IEP is a full member of ENQA (the European Association for Quality Assurance in Higher Education) and is listed in EQAR (the European Quality Assurance Register for Higher Education).

 20 years of IEP

-IEP is celebrating its 20th anniversary this year.
+Recently, IEP celebrated its 20th anniversary.
 To mark this milestone:

 - IEP organised an event “The Institutional Evaluation Programme at twenty”, which took place on 18 September at the Representation of the State North Rhine-Westphalia to the EU in Brussels.
 More information and the programme are available here.